-Replace digestive secretions by adding digestive enzymes and hydrochloric acid that are required for proper digestion that may be comprised by diet, medications, aging, and disease.
+Replace digestive secretions by adding digestive enzymes, herbal support, and hydrochloric acid that are required for proper digestion that may be comprised by diet, medications, aging, and disease.

 Assist beneficial bacteria flourish by ingesting prebiotic and probiotic foods or supplements that contain the “good” GI bacteria.